-Why Compare Blinds Vs Curtains?
+Why Compare Blinds vs. Curtains?

-Blinds Vs Curtains: Price
+Blinds vs. Curtains: Price

 Blinds and curtains vary in price.
 These are the average prices of blinds and curtains.

 Curtains: Curtains are a safety hazard.
-Kids can get tangled on them, adults can step on them, and pets can pee on them.
+Kids can get tangled in them, adults can step on them, and pets can pee on them.
 Curtains aren’t ideal unless they are short and close to the wall.

 Durability is one of the main factors in the long-term cost of window coverings.
 If you need to replace one every year and the other every ten years, the ten-year window covering will be cheaper.
-How do blinds vs curtains stand in the durability category?

 Curtains: The lifespan of curtains depends on the fabric.
 Sheer curtains likely won’t make it three years without getting too dingy or torn to be worth keeping.
 Others, like heavy drapes, may last ten years.